 doSomething(Uri data, int count), italicize data and count.

-- Italicize mathematical variables.
-For example, x + y = 3.
+- Italicize mathematical variables and version variables.
+For example, x + y = 3, version 1.4.x.

 - Do not underline.